texturebox/texturebox-registry/CONTRIBUTING.md

 2. You MUST include a license if you took the texture from a open source texture provider.

-3. When creating files make sure the texture follows this path: textures/{providerName}

-4. Send a pull request.
+3. Send a pull request.